slott56/Stingray-Reader/source/cobol.rst

         The USAGE information indicates the encoding of the data which is expected to be in the field, the actual data may not match the definition.

+-   How do we build the schema?

--   The schema is encoded in COBOL.
+    The schema is encoded in COBOL.
 That is the subject of :ref:`cobol_loader`.

 Requirements
 ==============